Utrophin: Structure

+Function

+The protein encoded by this gene is a component of the cytoskeleton.
+Utrophin was found during research into Duchenne's muscular dystrophy, where boosting its production was found to prevent cellular damage from occurring.

+Clinical significance

 Utrophin expression is dramatically increased in patients with Duchenne's muscular dystrophy (and female carriers), both in those muscle fibers lacking dystrophin and in rare, revertant fibers that express dystrophin.

 No reports have yet associated mutation in the utrophin gene with disease, but it does not seem to play a critical role in development, since mice without utrophin develop normally.